On the equivalence between graph isomorphism testing and function approximation with GNNs: Related Work

-\paragraph{Universal approximation of functions with symmetry.} Many works have discussed the function approximation capabilities of neural networks that satisfy certain symmetries. \cite{bloemreddy2019probabilistic} studies the symmetry in neural networks from the perspective of probabilistic symmetry and characterizes the deterministic and stochastic neural networks that satisfy certain symmetry. \cite{ravanbakhsh2017sharing} shows that equivariance of a neural network corresponds to symmetries in its parameter-sharing scheme. \cite{yarotsky2018universal} proposes a neural network architecture with polynomial layers that is able to achieve universal approximation of invariant or equivariant functions. \cite{maron2018invariant} studies the spaces of all invariant and equivariant linear functions, and obtained bases for such spaces.
-Building upon this work, \cite{maron2019universality} proposes the $G$-invariant network for a symmetry group $G$, which achieves universal approximation of $G$-invariant functions if the maximal tensor order involved in the network to grow as $\frac{n (n-1)}{2}$, but such high-order tensors are prohibitive in practice.
-Upper bounds on the approximation power of the $G$-invariant networks when the tensor order is limited remains open except for when $G = A_n$ \cite{maron2019universality}.
-The very recent work \cite{keriven2019universal} extends the result to the equivariant case, although it suffers from the same problem of possibly requiring high-order tensors.
-Within the computer vision literature, this problem has also been addressed, in particular \cite{herzig2018mapping} proposes an architecture that can potentially express all equivariant functions.
+\paragraph{Universal approximation of functions with symmetry.} Many works have discussed the function approximation capabilities of neural networks that satisfy certain symmetries. \cite{bloemreddy2019probabilistic} studied the probabilistic and functional symmetry in neural networks, and we discuss its relationship to our work in more detail in Appendix \ref{app.probabilistic}. \cite{ravanbakhsh2017sharing} showed that the equivariance of a neural network corresponds to symmetries in its parameter-sharing scheme. \cite{yarotsky2018universal} proposed a neural network architecture with polynomial layers that is able to achieve universal approximation of invariant or equivariant functions. \cite{maron2018invariant} studied the spaces of all invariant and equivariant linear functions, and obtained bases for such spaces.
+Building upon this work, \cite{maron2019universality} proposed the $G$-invariant networks for parameterizing functions invariant to a symmetry group $G$ on general domains.
+When we focus the graph domain with the natural symmetry group of node permutations, the model is also known as the $k$-IGNs, where $k$ represents the maximal order of the tensors involved in the model.
+It was shown in \cite{maron2019universality} that $k$-IGN achieves universal approximation of permutation-invariant functions on graphs if $k$ grows quadratically in the graph size, but such high-order tensors are prohibitive in practice.
+Upper bounds on the approximation power of the $G$-invariant networks when the tensor order is limited remains an open problem except for when the symmetry group is $A_n$ \cite{maron2019universality}.
+The concurrent work of \cite{keriven2019universal} provides an alternative proof and extends the result to the equivariant case, although it suffers from the same issue of possibly requiring high-order tensors.
+Specifically for learning in graphs, \cite{kondor2018covariant} proposed the compositional networks, which achieve equivariance and are inspired by the WL test.
+In the context of machine perception of visual scenes, \cite{herzig2018mapping} proposed an architecture that can potentially express all equivariant functions.